QIBET/Quote/README.md

 Date: 16th May, 2021.

 ## Description
 This allows one to view quotes and vote to the affirmative or contrary.
-It also allows a user to create a quote.
+It also allows a user to create or delete a quote.

 ## Code scaffolding